-Many companies are now using a Software-as-Service (SaaS) model where in the software is licensed on a subscription basis and is centrally hosted.
-Intelligent CIO spoke to Ken Ringdahl (VP, Global Alliances Architecture, Veeam) and Michael Cade (Senior Global Technologist, Veeam) about the benefits of using a SaaS product and the challenges you can expect.
+Many companies are now using a Software-as-a-Service (SaaS) model where the software is licensed on a subscription basis and is centrally hosted.
+Intelligent CIO spoke to Ken Ringdahl, VP, Global Alliances Architecture, Veeam; and Michael Cade, Senior Global Technologist, Veeam, about the benefits of using a SaaS product and the challenges you can expect.

 What are the benefits you have experienced from using a SaaS product?

 KR: What we’re hearing from virtually all customers is Office 365 and we’re coming up to our fourth version of that product.
 The thing we hear most commonly from customers is that they’re beginning to become much more aware of their ownership of data and the fact that they own the data, even though it’s a hosting service.
 So, customers are becoming much more aware of the capabilities and the protection they get built in from any SaaS service.

 We’ve got a really strong relationship with Microsoft.
 They’re now becoming much more open about it and there’s a much greater awareness, so it’s much easier for us to come together with Microsoft.”

 Do you use any other ‘as-a-Service’ products, such as Platform-as-a-Service or Infrastructure-as-a-Service?

 KR: Certainly with Infrastructure-as-Service , we have solutions today that support many in the public clouds and some of the Platform-as-a-Services, such as data bases.
 They’re in a roadmap for us where we’re looking at that.
 When you look at the Veam customer base, we’ve added physical support and cloud support, and SaaS support.
 As we look at adopting paths and other services, we look at our typical customers’ adoption map.